cassiopagnoncelli/hipergeo/README.md

 - Sister Celine implementation;
 - friendly link to Gosper implementation from `zeilberger' package;
 - Builds full recurrence from Zeilberger's algorithm;
-- WZ and WZ certificate implementation.
+- Wilf-Zeilberger proof machinery along with WZ certificate implementation.

-For portuguese readers, you can refer to [base text](./dissertation-pt_BR.pdf) for usage, algorithms, theory, etc.
+For Portuguese readers, you can refer to [base text](./dissertation-pt_BR.pdf) for usage, algorithms, theory, etc.
 Here you will have a pragmatic introduction to hypergeometric summation, 100% Maxima-oriented.

-Moreover, you can refer to the seminal
-[A=B book](http://www.amazon.com/A-B-Marko-Petkovsek/dp/1568810636)
-by Petkovsek, Wilf and Zeilberger for more details on the algorithms and a deeper insight into the theory.
+As for English readers, you can refer to the seminal [A=B book](http://www.amazon.com/A-B-Marko-Petkovsek/dp/1568810636) by Petkovsek, Wilf and Zeilberger for more details on the algorithms and a deeper insight into the theory.
+(This book uses Maple and Mathematica computer algebra systems rather than open source Maxima.)

 ## Using the library